 July 7, 1938, was the date of the last meeting of the singers.
 The six members previously mentioned were present at this meeting, called to order by President E. Bachmann.
 Secretary August Ackermann records, “It was moved and seconded and carried that the society of the Pioneer Maennerchor be from now on disbanded and wish the village and fire department the best of luck in their undertaking.
 It was then moved and seconded for adjournment, peace, and harmony prevailing among the members.”

 Now Stiftungsfest was born.
-What once was a dream for Carl Bachmann became a reality and Stiftungsfest is now 159 years old – the oldest annual picnic in Minnesota.
+What once was a dream for Carl Bachmann became a reality, and Stiftungsfest is now 161 years old – the oldest annual picnic in Minnesota.

-In 1956 Bob Stolz, grandson of a singer, Ted Molitor, began a new phase.
-Free BBQ sandwiches were served, Bob made the special sauce, and with the help of his wife and friends barbecued meat for 2 or 3 days.
-Now the sandwiches are sold.
+In 1956 Bob Stolz, grandson of singer, Ted Molitor, began a new phase.
+Free BBQ sandwiches were served, Bob made the special sauce, and with the help of his wife and friends, barbecued meat for 2 or 3 days.

 Another change was that Stiftungsfest became a three-day affair with parades of every description, bingo, rides, softball playoffs, dancing, singing contests, etc. You name it, Young America did it.
 Rain or shine was always a success.